 Education: University of Wisconsin Milwaukee, 1976; Clarion Science Fiction and Fantasy Workshop, 1996; Master’s-level Diploma in Translation, Spanish into English, from the Chartered Institute of Linguists Educational Trust, 2013.
 Winner of the 2016 Alicia Gordon Award for Word Artistry in Translation from the American Foundation for Translation and Interpretation.

-Is this a first novel?
-Yes, and with luck, not the last.
+Is Semiosis her first novel?
+Yes.
 I actually finished this book in 2004, and then a lot of stuff happened – or failed to happen – and the moral of the story is never give up.

 You lived in Spain?
 Why?
 Even before we were married, my husband and I wanted to live overseas and learn another language and culture.
 When we got the chance to move to Madrid, Spain, we took it.
 We lived there from December 1999 to July 2016, when we returned to the Midwest to be closer to family and because Spain’s economy had not yet recovered from the 2008 crisis.